Averand1/Blockchain/README.md

-# SimpleCryptoSender
+# Krypt

-SimpleCryptoSender is a user-friendly blockchain application that allows you to send cryptocurrency seamlessly.
+Krypt is a user-friendly blockchain application that allows you to send cryptocurrency seamlessly.
 With this tool, you can connect your wallet, find the recipient's account number, and include a memorable keyword.
 The transaction record will be displayed on the site along with a relevant GIF corresponding to the keyword, making the experience enjoyable and personalized.

 ## Technologies